rameel/ramstack.fileproviders/README.md

 ### Ramstack.FileProviders.Globbing

-`GlobbingFileProvider` class supports glob pattern matching for file paths, allowing for flexible file selection.
-You can specify patterns for both including and excluding files.
+`GlobbingFileProvider` class filters files using include and/or exclude glob patterns.
+Include patterns make only matching files visible, while exclude patterns hide specific files.
+Both include and exclude patterns can be combined for flexible file visibility control.

 It relies on the [Ramstack.Globbing](https://www.nuget.org/packages/Ramstack.Globbing) package for its globbing capabilities.